JuliaData/JuliaDB.jl/docs/src/index.md

 ## Overview

-JuliaDB is a distributed N-dimensional sparse data manipulation library.

 The JuliaDB package provides a distributed table data structure where some of the columns form a sorted index.
 This structure is equivalent to an N-dimensional sparse array, and follows the array API to the extent possible.
 While a table data structure provided by JuliaDB can be used for any kind of array data, it is highly efficient at the storage and querying of data sets whose indices have a natural sorted order, such as time-series data.

-The JuliaDB package provides functionality for ingesting data from a variety of data sources, and provides full integration with the rest of the Julia language ecosystem for performing analytics directly on data stored within a JuliaDB table.
+The JuliaDB package provides functionality for ingesting data from a variety of data sources, and provides full integration with the rest of the Julia language ecosystem for performing analytics directly on data stored within a JuliaDB table using many Julia processes.

 ### Installation